Posted on June 4, 2016

 Anti-PatternsThis is one reason while we write user stories in the format… As a <user role>, I want to <function> so that <benefit>, unless <exception>.
 This helps the team to focus on delivering value to the customer.
 But Agile teams commonly fall into the habit of writing stories from their perspective; for what they need/want to accomplish as a team (or as individuals).
 If a user story starts out “As a Team Member” or “As a Developer”, then it’s not a story; it’s a task.
 Our goal is not to complete tasks (or to do things), it is to deliver working software.
 Never get in the habit of planning around tasks.
 By themselves, they do not deliver value to the customer, and customers rarely care about what tasks have been completed.

 Another anti-pattern is when teams feel as though they need to break stories up between disciplines (in a waterfall fashion) to be able to complete a “story” within a sprint.
 Remember that the entire story (feature) must be small enough to complete within a sprint.
-If it’s not small enough, don’t start taking horizontal slices of a feature (such as building out just the UI, database, or service components); take thinner, vertical slices of that feature.
+If it’s not small enough, don’t start splitting your cards up horizontally by different stages of development (such as analysis, design, implementation, or testing); take thinner, Vertical Slices of that feature.
 For example, if you can’t develop the functionality of an entire screen within a sprint, develop just one function, such as a button.
 Horizontal slicing does not provide value to the customer and only helps to revert your team back to waterfall practices.
 Vertical slicing of features takes practice, especially for teams doing procedural programming, such as COBOL or FORTRAN.
 But it can be done; it just takes some coaching and a little practice.

 Technical ExcellenceWhile it is important to focus on working software, we do not want to neglect technical excellence.
 And we need to understand what we mean by technical excellence, what the outcome is, and why it is so important.
 Building software that is easily extensible, easily maintainable, and easily testable is not our goal, but it is an objective that will help us to quickly and consistently meet customer needs through working software.
 While we intend to achieve technical excellence, we must not get distracting in thinking that developing an elegant architecture is our goal.
 Development plans should not focus on artifacts or development tasks, but must focus on the delivery of valuable features to the customers.
 After all, that is why we’re developing software in the first place.